 Request a seminar by UA faculty

 Department faculty are available to give research and/or recruiting seminars at your college or university.
 Details on available faculty and seminar topics can be found on the seminar request page.
-Fall 2020 seminars will be delivered remotely to your department.

 The Department of Chemistry and Biochemistry hosts four seminar/lecture series, which run concurrently throughout the fall and spring semesters.